AndrewH1188/little-world-of-lego/TESTING.md

 * Tested to see if the user can update their details and save them to their profile.

+### Wish List
+* Tested that when the link is clicked the page is navigated to.

 ### Basket
 * Tested that when the link is clicked the page is navigated to.
 * Tested to see if items can be added to the basket.